 Consider working with a professional therapist who can gently guide you in processing and developing a deeper understanding of yourself.
 They can also provide ways to overcome self-sabotaging thoughts and foster emotional health.

 Move to action from self-compassion and understanding.
 When we say it’s self-sabotage, all we are saying is we should be able to take action, or rationally speaking, there is an action that needs to be taken.
 But it must be taken with self-compassion and understanding that things will take time.
-And when we understand how this fits with manifestation, a whole new perspective opens up.
+And when we understand how these fits with manifestation, a whole new perspective opens up.

 Life is not a race.
 We all have different paths and journeys to take.
-We must not allow our environment or relationships to ,overwhelm and eventually hinder us from breaking through self-sabotage.
+We must not allow our environment or relationships to overwhelm and eventually hinder us from breaking through self-sabotage.
 What matters is we are taking steps to become a better version of ourselves, even for a day at a time.

 At Conscious Togetherness, we are passionate about supporting your growth.
+Learn how our coaching and mentoring enhances your leadership and career satisfaction.